 The cannabis industry is growing rapidly thanks to an almost overnight wave of legalization across the world (at least when you look at the history of Cannabis as a whole).

 Due to the unfortunate prohibition and scheduling of weed as a drug with no medical potential, studies relating to cannabis, it’s naturally occurring compounds and effects, and its cultivation have been incredibly hard to perform.
-As a result, research around the plant is hard to come by, and often conflicting.

 Because of this speed bump in the road to discovering all the possible medical positives and negatives of cannabis, there are a lot of theories out there that take place of the desired research in the field (which is likely still to come), on all sorts of topics from cultivation, to side effects, and the efficacy of certain compounds.